Frequently Asked Questions

 Library System Policies

-The Library System of Lebanon County (LSLC) is made up of six independent public libraries serving the information needs of Lebanon county residents.
+The Lebanon County Library System (LCLS) is made up of six independent public libraries serving the information needs of Lebanon county residents.

 COUNTY WIDE LIBRARY POLICIES: